zeroruka/watchdog-flask/README.md

 Replace /path/to/your/`.env` with the actual path to your `.env` file.

+5. This project uses Poetry as the virtual environment manager.
+You can install Poetry by following the instructions [here](https://python-poetry.org/docs/#installation).
+6. Run `poetry install` to install the dependencies.
+7. Enter the virtual environment with `poetry shell`.
-5. Now you can run the application with the command python start.py.
-The application will start on 0.0.0.0 and port 5123.
+8. Now you can run the application with the command `python start.py`.
+The application will start on `0.0.0.0` and port `5123`.

 ## Future Work